Jack Baldwin (racing driver): IROC Involvement

-Jack Baldwin has been invited to the International Race of Champions twice, in 1993 and 1994.
-During this time his best finish was two second-place finishes in a photo finish beating Dale Earnhardt at the Talladega Superspeedway and Darlington Speedway finishing between Mark Martin and Dale Earnhardt.
+Baldwin has been invited to the International Race of Champions twice, in 1993 and 1994.
+During this time, his best finish was two second-place finishes in a photo finish beating Dale Earnhardt at the Talladega Superspeedway and Darlington Speedway finishing between Mark Martin and Earnhardt.

 NASCAR

 Baldwin made his NASCAR debut in 1994 at a Busch Series race at Atlanta Motor Speedway.
 Driving the #95 Royal Oak Charcoal Chevrolet for Buz McCall's American Equipment Racing, Baldwin qualified 26th and finished 23rd.
 He ran his next race two weeks later at Darlington Raceway, finishing 24th.
 In 1998, he returned to the Busch Series to run the Lysol 200 in the #59 Kingsford Chevy for ST Motorsports, and finished 20th.
 He ran the Lysol 200 the next year for Jimmy Spencer in the #12 Zippo car, and finished 4th.

 SCCA Trans-Am

 Baldwin began his Trans-Am driving career in 1990 and achieved the Rookie of The Year Award.
-In 1992 Baldwin was the Champion of Trans Am Series, being the first driver of the modern era to complete every lap of every race of that season, which earned him the Chevy Proud Motorsports Achievement Award for outstanding performance.
-He drove the Mattel Hot Wheels #25 and #1 Chevy Camaro for American Equipment Racing.
+In 1992, Baldwin was the Champion of Trans Am Series, being the first driver of the modern era to complete every lap of every race of that season, which earned him the Chevy Proud Motorsports Achievement Award for outstanding performance.
+He drove the Mattel Hot Wheels No. 25 and No. 1 Chevy Camaro for American Equipment Racing.